walline/doublematch/README.md

 This is the official repository for DoubleMatch.

-The code is build on the FixMatch repo.
+The code is built on the [FixMatch](https://github.com/google-research/fixmatch) repo.
 For more details on how to use this code we refer to their instructions.

-Code for the paper: "[FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence](https://arxiv.org/abs/2001.07685)" by
-Kihyuk Sohn, David Berthelot, Chun-Liang Li, Zizhao Zhang, Nicholas Carlini, Ekin D. Cubuk, Alex Kurakin, Han Zhang, and Colin Raffel.

 ## Setup